Harphies/REST-API-TEMPLATE/README.md

 - Travis CI
 - CircleCI
 - Dockerize with Docker and Kubernetesm
-- Write Autimated Tests for the Unit test, Integration test and System test.
+- Write Automated Tests for the Unit testing, Integration testing and System testing.

 ## Cloud Services